 Sarah M. Hall

 Sarah is senior counsel in the firm’s Business Litigation practice and a member of the White Collar Criminal Practice, Internal Investigations & Government Enforcement group.
-An experienced former federal prosecutor, she represents corporations and individuals in government investigations and prosecutions of alleged violations of the securities, commodities, anti-fraud, procurement, FCPA and health care laws.
+An experienced former federal prosecutor, she represents corporations and individuals in government investigations and prosecutions of alleged violations of the anti-fraud, procurement, FCPA, criminal tax, health care, securities and commodities laws.